12 Interactive Board Books That Will Engage Your Baby With Reading

 Interactive Element: Touch & Feel

-Peacock’s Rainbow Feathers offers color recognition and textures for Baby to feel.
+Peacock’s Rainbow Feathers* offers color recognition and textures for Baby to feel.
 Your baby may not pick up the colors until he/she is a little older (my son started to get them at around 18 months), but my baby loved feeling the textures.
-It’s nice to expose them to new things even if they don’t seem to be ready to learn them.
+Plus, it’s a great way to introduce colors to young readers non-threateningly.

 Dear Zoo by Rod Campbell